alejanner/HiddenMarkovModels/README.md

   - **Excel** report with top 100 sequences.
 - **Optional**:
   - Merge **Z-score** with additional **distance metric**.
   - Download plots (PNG) of distributions or Z-score vs. distance.
+It allows you to compare how “in-model” a sequence is (Z-score) with a completely different measure (like Euclidean distance in a feature space, evolutionary distance, or anything else).
+You can quickly see if “high Z-score” sequences also appear “close” or “far” by other metrics.
+This helps in multi-metric analysis and can guide further filtering or interpretation.

 ---